 In preparing our financial statements, we calculate income tax expense for each jurisdiction in which we operate.
 This involves estimating actual current taxes due plus assessing temporary differences arising from differing treatment for tax and accounting purposes that are recorded as deferred tax assets and liabilities.
 We periodically evaluate deferred tax assets, capital loss carryforwards and tax credit carryforwards to determine their recoverability based primarily on our ability to generate future taxable income and capital gains.
-Where their recovery is not likely, we estimate a valuation allowance and record a corresponding additional tax expense in our statement of operations
+Where it is more-likely-than-not these will not be recovered, we estimate a valuation allowance and record a corresponding additional tax expense in our statement of operations.

 We file income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
 In the normal course of business we are subject to examination by taxing authorities throughout the world.
-Fiscal years 2011 through 2015 remain open to examination by the various tax authorities.
-New York State is currently auditing AngioDynamic's franchise tax filings for 2011 through 2014, and we do not anticipate any material adjustments will result.
+Fiscal years 2012 through 2016 remain open to examination by the various tax authorities.
+New York State is currently auditing AngioDynamic's franchise tax filings for 2011 through 2013, and we do not anticipate any material adjustments will result.
 We analyzed filing positions in all of the Federal and state jurisdictions where we are required to file income taxes, as well as all open tax years in these jurisdictions and believe that our income tax filing positions and deductions will be sustained on audit and we do not anticipate any adjustments will result in a material adverse effect on our financial condition, results of operations or cash flows.